secretflow/secretflow/docs/components/mpc_ml/decision_tree.rst

 Example
 --------

-A local cluster(Standalone Mode) needs to be initialized as the running environment for this example.
+A local cluster (Standalone Mode) needs to be initialized as the running environment for this example.
-See `Deployment <../../getting_started/deployment.html>`_ and refer to the 'Cluster Mode'.
+See :ref:`Deployment <getting_started/deployment:Cluster mode for simulation>`.

 For more details about the APIs, see :py:meth:`~secretflow.ml.boost.ss_xgb_v.model.Xgb`

 .. code-block:: python

     import sys
     import time
     import logging